AustinMichaelColeman/rep-recorder/README.md

 You can see it live at https://www.austincoleman.dev/rep-recorder/

 A workout tracking website.
-The data will be local to the browser, perhaps with the ability to back up and restore the data to the user's Google Drive.
+Here are some of the features:

+- Workout data is stored locally in the browser
+- Workout data can be backed up with Google Drive
+- Workout data can be restored from Google Drive

 ## Getting Started